hfloresr/Sandhog/docs/final.md

         * Go to nearest exit if our agent is closer to it than agent2 to any of the other exits
         * Otherwise, chase the pig

+Since we compute the shortest path for all goals and for both agents at each time step, our agent can effeciently make the necessary action based on this approach.

 ## Evaluation